JeanBilheux/jeanbilheux_pages_ornl_gov_with_hugo/content/post/how_to_add_icon_in_QLabel.md

 ## Bring icon in application

-I found that I had to to 2 steps that seem to do the same thing but are both necessary to make it work
+The following step should be possible directly from QtDesigner (using **resource browser) but found out that I always end up having to do it manually anyway.

 ### Copy icon in **icons** folder